Ann Marie Kimball: Career

-Following her Internal Medicine Internship at the University of Washington, Kimball started her career as and EIS officer at the Centers for Disease Control concurrently serving as an instructor in the Department of Medicine at Emory University in 1977 and served there till 1979.
+Following her Internal Medicine Internship at the University of Washington, Kimball started her career as an EIS officer at the Centers for Disease Control while concurrently serving as an instructor in the Department of Medicine at Emory University in 1977, where she served in that position until 1979.
 She was key in the investigation of infant cholera in Bahrain, the results of which contributed to the ban on infant formula marketing to developing countries.
-She served as Emergency Room Physician at Northgate General Hospital, Seattle, from 1979 till 1981.
-As an Attending Physician, she held appointments at HMC/Madison Clinic for HIV from 1991 till 1996, at HMC International Clinic from 1997 till 2002, and at Harborview Medical Center (HMC) Sexually Transmitted Disease Clinic from 2002 till 2011.
-From 1991 to 2011, she was associated with Harborview Medical Center Medical Staff, and also served as Volunteer Physician at Walker-Whitman Clinic, Incorporated for a year.
+She served as an Emergency Room Physician at Northgate General Hospital, Seattle from 1979 to 1981.
+As an Attending Physician, she held appointments at the Harborview Medical Center Madison Clinic for HIV from 1991 to 1996, at Harborview Medical Center International Clinic from 1997 to 2002, and at the Harborview Medical Center Sexually Transmitted Disease Clinic from 2002 to 2011.
+From 1991 to 2011, she was associated with Harborview Medical Center Medical Staff, and also served as Volunteer Physician at Walker-Whitman Clinic for a year.

 While at the Centers for Disease Control, She held a brief appointment as a lecturer at American University of Beirut, Lebanon.
-Recruited as deputy director for the SHDS based in Abidjan, Côte d'Ivoire, (Strengthening Health Delivery Systems in West and Central Africa) she concurrently joined Boston University School of Public Health as a Clinical Assistant Professor in 1981.
-From 1983 to 1985, Kimball served as Research Advisor to the MCH Division of the Ministry of Health, Sanaa Yemen and Oil Rig physician for Yemen Hunt Oil, and Air France while residing in Sanaa.
-Kimball was then recruited to serve as Regional Advisor for Columbia University's USAID funded program in Operations Research in Family Planning based in Dakar, Senegal.
+Recruited as deputy director for the Strengthening Health Delivery Systems in West and Central Africa program based in Abidjan, Côte d'Ivoire.
+She joined Boston University School of Public Health as a Clinical Assistant Professor in 1981.
+From 1983 to 1985, Kimball served as Research Advisor to the MCH Division of the Ministry of Health, Sanaa, Yemen and Oil Rig physician for Yemen Hunt Oil and Air France while residing in Sanaa.
+Kimball was then recruited to serve as Regional Advisor for Columbia University's USAID-funded program in Operations Research in Family Planning based in Dakar, Senegal.
 From 1985 to 1990, she was appointed as an Assistant Professor of Clinical Public Health at Columbia University.
-In 1988 she returned to the US as Regional Advisor for HIV/AIDS and head of National Program Support with the Pan American Health Organization based in Washington DC.
-Returning to Washington State in 1991 as Director of the Division of HIV/AIDS with the Department of Health, Washington State she joined the University of Washington as a Clinical Assistant Professor of Medicine and Epidemiology.
+In 1988 she returned to the US as Regional Advisor for HIV/AIDS and head of National Program Support with the Pan American Health Organization based in Washington, D.C.
+Returning to Washington State in 1991 as Director of the Division of HIV/AIDS with the Department of Health of Washington State, she joined the University of Washington as a Clinical Assistant Professor of Medicine and Epidemiology.
 Concurrently she was elected as Chair of the nascent National Alliance of State and Territorial AIDS Directors (NASTAD).
-She joined U.W. faculty full time and became Associate Professor of Health Services & Epidemiology as well as Adjunct in Medicine in 1993, an Adjunct in Medicine and Biomedical and Health Informatics in 2001, and an Adjunct in International Studies at Jackson School of International Studies in 2009.
+She joined UW faculty full time and became Associate Professor of Health Services & Epidemiology as well as an adjunct professor in Medicine in 1993, an adjunct professor in Medicine and Biomedical and Health Informatics in 2001, and an adjunct faculty member in International Studies at Jackson School of International Studies in 2009.
 Promoted to Professor of Epidemiology and Health Services in 2001, she retired in 2011, becoming Professor Emerita in the Department of Epidemiology at the University of Washington.